T-cube/tshion-im-api/README.md

 ## Deployment
 Enter chatofpomelo/game-server, and run 'pomelo start' or 'node app.js' in order to start the game server.
-Enter chatofpomelo/web-server, and run 'node app.js' in order to start the web server, and access '3001' port (which can be changed in 'app_express.js') to load game.

-## Monitoring

-Pomelo framework provides monitoring tool: AdminConsole.
-After game is loaded, you can access '7001' port and monitor the game information(operating-system, process, userInfo, sceneInfo, etc.).

 ## License